 5. For readers who have trouble with the physical act of reading, audiobooks may offer a welcome alternative.

-Young children and people with dyslexia may find that they can retain more of the story when listening to audiobooks than when reading the written word.
+Young children, and people with dyslexia, and those who are visually impaired may find that they can retain more of the story when listening to audiobooks than when reading the written word.
 Matt Davis from the University of Cambridge explains: “Anyone who finds reading difficult… might retain more from listening to an audiobook.
 The additional effort involved in reading the words uses mental resources that they would otherwise need for comprehension and memory.”

 So, are audiobooks good for the brain?
 Science says yes, giving us all the more reason to grow our audiobook library!
 Find your next great listen here.